 - be qualified for suitable employment or postdoctoral appointments upon graduation (as reported on annual Qualtrics surveys).

 The Doctor of Philosophy program in psychological and quantitative foundations with a counseling psychology subprogram requires a minimum of 100 s.h. of graduate credit.
 The program requires full-time study.
-Students are expected to maintain a cumulative grade-point average (GPA) of at least 3.00.
+Students are expected to maintain a UI cumulative grade-point average (GPA) of at least 3.00.

 The goal of the program is to prepare counseling psychologists who will promote psychology as a science and contribute to the advancement of the profession.
 The faculty endorses a scientist/practitioner model of training and expects students to become competent researchers and proficient practitioners.
 Graduates find positions in a variety of settings, including higher education, counseling centers, clinics, private practice settings, and hospitals.